Our Curriculum

 Creative, Inclusive, Courageous.

-Our curriculum is specifically designed with our children, community and unique context firmly in mind.
+Our curriculum is purposefully designed with our children, community and unique context firmly in mind.
 Structured around a four-year rolling programme, our curriculum is planned to maximise the potential of our mixed-age classes.
 Learning is knowledge-rich due to its cyclical design and teacher’s skill at encouraging retrieval term-on-term and year-on-year.
 Our curriculum is underpinned by stimulating topics, however meaningful links have only been made when it strengthens or deepens the learning experience and doesn't blur the boundaries between academic disciplines and skill progression.

 Three core strands are woven through our curriculum: